MSc International Accounting and Financial Management

 You’ll learn through a mix of lectures, seminars, workshops, masterclasses and independent study.
 You’ll learn how to scrutinise articles by academics and practitioners and to analyse case studies.
 There is no dissertation module on this Master’s, which means you’ll benefit from a greater number of taught modules.

-You’ll experience a variety of assessment methods, including tests, coursework, group work and presentations.
+You’ll experience a variety of assessment methods, including exams, coursework, group work and presentations.

 You will be able to submit formative and summative work for assessment, and you’ll receive feedback on your work to help you identify areas for improvement and areas of strength.